 Add remaining two teaspoons butter to the skillet.
 Once the butter melts, swirl the pan to coat.
 Add onions and 1/4 teaspoon salt.
 Toss onions.
 Cook onions for 1-2 minutes until slightly softened and then turn the heat down to medium-low.
 Continue to cook onions until soft and caramelized, another 5-6 minutes.

 Pour in wine.
-Use a wooden spoon to scrape up all the brown bits add the bottom of the pan.
-Bring wine to a simmer and cook until reduce by half, about 1-2 minutes.
+Use a wooden spoon to scrape up all the brown bits on the bottom of the pan.
+Bring wine to a simmer and cook until reduced by half, about 1-2 minutes.
 Add in cream and lemon juice.
 Bring to a boil and reduce to a simmer.
 Add chicken back in along with sun-dried tomatoes and olives.
 Simmer until the chicken is cooked through and the sauce is thick, about 3-4 minutes.

 Season to taste with salt and pepper.